 In order to make industry climate-friendly, it is important to replace CO2-intensive energy sources and input materials with renewable ones, primarily renewable electricity and also, increasingly in future, green hydrogen.
 Production processes will change and springboard innovations will be needed to reduce emissions by some industrial sectors.
 For example, the use of hydrogen is promising as a means of reducing CO2 emissions in the steel industry.
-With its Hydrogen Strategy the Federal Government aims to make Germany the world’s leading supplier of modern hydrogen technologies.
+With its the Federal Government aims to make Germany the world’s leading supplier of modern hydrogen technologies.
 State funding specifically for introducing hydrogen technologies to industry is provided by the programme “Wasserstoffeinsatz in der Industrieproduktion” (use of hydrogen in industrial production).

 For the steel industry, the Steel Action Concept is linked to the Climate Action Programme 2030.
 The Federal Government prepared this in cooperation with the steel industry.
 The aim is for the steel industry in Germany to be CO2-reduced and in future, CO2-free.

 The national decarbonisation programme also supports the development of climate-friendly production processes in industry.
 Around a billion euros are available up to 2023 for innovative projects to reduce greenhouse gas emissions from production.
 In addition, the Competence Centre on climate change mitigation in energy-intensive industries (Kompetenzzentrum Klimaschutz in energieintensiven Industrien, KEI) was established in November 2019.
 It advises energy-intensive industrial businesses on all aspects of CO2 reduction in their processes.